Related Topics

 What is the difference between an article from a popular magazine and one from a scholarly or peer reviewed journal?

 Popular articles usually appear in magazines and are often intended for a general audience.
 They use language easily understood by readers, seldom give citations for sources or bibliographies, and are shorter than scholarly journal articles.
+They are useful for background research and gathering information about a topic.

 Please view Peabody Library's Scholarly vs. Popular Periodicals tutorial on YouTube for more information.